 How California Jam Became One of Rock’s Best Festivals

-In March 1999, guitar virtuoso Jeff Beck dropped his first album of new studio material in more than a decade, the electronica-flavored 'Who Else!'
+The guitar virtuoso's first album of new studio material in more than a decade was quite a surprise.